Is the number of analog inputs (or outputs) extendable?

 Can I connect a microphone to the audio input?

 Yes, the audio codec has an on-board audio preamplifiers which can provide up to 59.5dB of gain, adjustable individually for each audio channel.
-No phantom power or plug-in power are provided, though 5V is available elsewhere on the board to power an electret capsule.
+No phantom power is power are provided, but the Bela cape RevB2 onwards makes 2.5V plugin power available on the board to power an electret capsule.
 The audio codec is a TLV320AIC3104.

 So you are running Pd and and you claim less than one millisecond latency?
 How is that possible, given Pd's minimum buffer size is 64 samples?